 You need a new vision.
 It’s easy to keep replaying the old stuff over and over again.
 If you keep seeing yourself get thrown from the horse it’s impossible to move forward.
 Let it go.
 Ask yourself the questions in number 3 and they will help you find your new vision.

 For Example: If you have lost your job you have a choice.
 You can spend lots of time complaining about your boss and everyone at work or you can create your ideal job description.
-In some ways, it’s easier to replay the old stuff because your brain doesn’t have to think.
+In some ways it’s easier to replay the old stuff because your brain doesn’t have to think.
 But if you take time to create your ideal job description you start to feel more hopeful.
-Picture yourself thriving in your new job and surrounded by people you love.
+Picture yourself thriving in your new job and surrounded with people you love.
 And before you know it you will be back on your horse.

 5. Now Get Back On Your Horse.
 It’s time to take action.
 You can learn your lessons, do your research, and have the vision but the point of all that is to get back on the horse.

 You can take small steps.
 I am working with this wonderful young college guy.
 He struggles with anxiety.
-He had his heartbroken in a relationship about 2 years ago.
+He had his heart broken in a relationship about 2 years ago.
 He is trying one of those online dating services.
 He told me is doing research and making it a game.
 But he hadn’t asked out anyone yet.
 He is not a player.
 He is scared of being rejected.
 I told him that it was time he took the next step.
 Maybe it was not the big wow date but he could ask a girl out for coffee.
-In other words, he needed to get back in the game and back on his horse.
+In other words he needed to get back in the game and back on his horse.